Sarcoma: Cancer of the soft tissue or bone

 Another kind of orthopedic cancer is soft tissue sarcoma.
 This can develop in soft tissues around the body like muscle, fat, blood vessels, nerves, fibrous tissues or deep skin tissues.

 “Soft tissue sarcomas are very rare,” explains Dr. Seidel.
 “There are only about 2,500 diagnosed each year in this country compared to the several million cases of breast cancer or prostate cancer diagnosed every year.
 Because we are a clinic focused on this type of tumor, they are relatively common in our practice.”

-In general, soft tissue tumors need to be removed surgically and be treated with radiation either before or after surgery.
-Occasionally or if the tumor has spread, they will also be treated with chemotherapy.
+In general, soft tissue tumors need to be removed surgically and treated with radiation either before or after surgery.
+Occasionally, or if the tumor has spread, they will also be treated with chemotherapy.